Rose Mackenberg: Representations in popular culture

 In 2017, Mackenberg was featured alongside Houdini in re-enactment sequences during season 14, episode 13 of the Travel Channel's documentary series Mysteries at the Museum.
 The re-enactments included Mackenberg's investigations of spiritualist seances and her 1926 congressional testimony.

+In 2023, The Museum of Revelatory Fakes podcast produced an episode about Rose Mackenberg and Harry Houdini that features commentary by scholars Efram Sera-Shriar, Matt Tompkins, and Christine Ferguson.